a-mhamdi/ros2/Labs/Lab-1.typ

 ```bash
 source /opt/ros/humble/setup.bash
 ```
 This step is essential as *ROS2* commands won't be available without sourcing.
-The sourcing must be done in every new terminal session, or we can add this line to our shell's configuration file (`.bashrc`, `.zshrc`) to make it automatic.
+The sourcing must be done in every new terminal session (each new terminal needs: `source /opt/ros/humble/setup.bash`), or we can add this line to our shell's configuration file (`.bashrc`, `.zshrc`) to make it automatic.

 = Running Our First ROS2 Node

+#text(style: "italic")[Reminder: In any new terminal, run `source /opt/ros/humble/setup.bash` before ROS2 commands.]

 A *node* is a fundamental unit of computation.
 Each node is a separate process that performs a specific task.
 Nodes communicate with each other through topics, services, and actions.
 The command structure follows the pattern:
 ```bash